Skip to main content

 Musculoskeletal Effects

-Myopathy (manifested as muscle pain, tenderness, or weakness and serum creatine kinase [CK, creatine phosphokinase, CPK] concentration increases >10 times the ULN) reported occasionally.
+Myopathy (manifested as muscle pain, tenderness, or weakness and serum creatine kinase [CK] concentration increases >10 times the ULN) reported occasionally.

-Rhabdomyolysis (characterized by muscle pain or weakness with marked increases [>10 times the ULN] in serum CK concentrations and increases in Scr [usually accompanied by brown urine and urinary myoglobinuria]) with or without acute renal failure secondary to myoglobinuria has been reported; rare fatalities have occurred.
+Rhabdomyolysis (characterized by muscle pain, tenderness, or weakness particularly if accompanied by malaise or fever) with or without acute renal failure secondary to myoglobinuria reported; rare fatalities have occurred.

 Risk of myopathy is increased in patients receiving higher dosages of statins; risk also may be increased in geriatric patients (≥65 years of age), women, and patients with renal impairment or uncontrolled hypothyroidism.